nadav0411/FinBrain/README.md

 ## Author

 **Nadav Eshed**
-Second-year Computer Science student at the Hebrew University of Jerusalem
+I'm a Computer Science student at the Hebrew University, passionate about both technology and people, I'm driven by challenges, continuous learning, and the joy of turning complex problems into smart, useful solutions - always with a growth mindset, a collaborative spirit, and a smile :)

-Passionate about backend, cloud architecture, and finance-driven software systems
+I believe that in today's world, technology isn’t just a tool – it’s a powerful force that can improve lives and solve real-world problems across every field: health, finance, education, and beyond.
 [LinkedIn](https://www.linkedin.com/in/nadav-eshed-b32792363) • [GitHub](https://github.com/nadav0411)

 --